-- identity checks
+- Identity checks

-- criminal record checks (enhanced DBS checks)
+- Criminal record checks (enhanced DBS checks)

-- barred list checks
+- Barred list checks

-- right to work checks
+- Right to work checks

-- overseas checks
+- Overseas checks

-- prohibition checks
+- Prohibition checks

+- Childcare disqualification (where appropriate)

-- references
+- References

-- online searches
+- Online searches

-- section 128 checks (see below), and
+- Section 128 checks (see below), and

-- interview information.
+- Interview information.

 Those involved with the recruitment and employment of staff to work with children will have received appropriate safer recruitment training, the substance of which will at a minimum cover the content of Part three of KCSIE.